Las Vegas CityLife: History

 In 2009, CityLife was accepted for membership in the Association of Alternative Newsweeklies, an organization of alternative weekly newspapers in the United States and Canada.
 The newspaper had applied unsuccessfully for membership in 2007.
 In 2010, the newspaper won a first-place award from AAN in the "format buster" category for a report on disparate redevelopment spending between downtown Las Vegas and the heavily minority West Las Vegas area.
 Staffers recognized for the award were Amy Kingsley, Maureen Adamo and videographer Justin Yurkanin.

-In Jan., 2014, the paper ceased production, and shut down its website a year later.
+On January 30, 2014, the paper ceased production, and shut down its website a year later.